bobchomba7/Entropy-Bob/README.md

-The file in this repository is a class exercise for calculating entropy in  uisng DTree
+The file in this repository is a class exercise for calculating entropy and trying to upload to github